 Strokes are the fifth leading cause of death in the US today, and a principal cause of all disability in adults.
-Yet many people don?t really know what a stroke is or how to recognize the signs of a stroke, even though understanding the early signs and symptoms could save your life or that of a loved one.
+Yet many people don’t really know what a stroke is or how to recognize the signs of a stroke.
+Understanding the early signs and symptoms, and diagnosing a stroke, could save your life or that of a loved one.
+Specialty Care Services, provider of Chevy Chase home care and care in the nearby communities, offers the following information for diagnosing a stroke.

 A stroke occurs when the blood flow is cut off to part of the brain.
 This deprives brain cells of oxygen and they start to die.
 A stroke can cause permanent loss of movement, speech, and/or memory and cognitive skills.